ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 # Grease

+The primary purpose of grease is to prevent protocol ossification, which could prohibit future protocol extensions and development
-Servers SHOULD send back a fraction of responses that are syntactically invalid or contain invalid signatures as well as incorrect times.
-Clients MUST properly reject such responses.
+{{!RFC9170}}.
+In Roughtime, grease is also intended to ensure that clients validate signatures.
+To grease the Roughtime protocol, servers SHOULD send back a fraction of responses with any of the following: lack of mandatory tags, version numbers not in the request, undefined tags, or invalid signatures together with incorrect times.
+Clients MUST properly ignore undefined tags and reject invalid responses.
 Servers MUST NOT send back responses with incorrect times and valid signatures.
 Either signature MAY be invalid for this application.

 # Roughtime Clients {#roughtime-clients}